aqibchou/Predictive-Load-Balancer/README.md

 Note: this experiment was run with epsilon ~0.7, meaning 70% of Q-learning decisions were still random exploration.
 The results represent a conservative lower bound on what a fully converged agent achieves.

 ### Q-Learning Convergence
-A separate 8-hour convergence test (~35,000 requests, 5 traffic cycles, each with low/ramp-up/spike/ramp-down/recovery phases) tracked how agent behavior evolved as epsilon decayed from 0.98 to 0.1:
+A separate 8-hour convergence test (5 traffic cycles, each with low/ramp-up/spike/ramp-down/recovery phases) tracked how agent behavior evolved as epsilon decayed from 0.98 to 0.1:

 | Cycle | Spike Avg | Spike P95 | Epsilon at end | Servers during spike |
 |-------|-----------|-----------|----------------|----------------------|